-Other examples of neural methods derived from SBM framework 2.3
+2.3 Other examples of neural methods derived from SBM framework

 The non-Euclidean D-MLP networks described above are only one of many methods that may be derived from SBM framework.
-Adapting the similarity function to minimize in-class distance variance and maximize between-class variance, a non-linear version of Fishers discrimination analysis is obtained.
-Combination of sigmoidal functions offers an interesting parametrization for non-linear feature transformations, enabling a simple network realization:
+Adapting the similarity function to minimize inclass distance variance and maximize between-class variance, a non-linear version of Fishers discrimination analysis is obtained.
+Combination of sigmoidal functions offers a good parametrization and network realization here: